cstub/cstub.github.io/_tabs/about.md

 I am a seasoned Machine Learning and AI Engineer with extensive experience in the development and deployment of machine learning and deep learning models.
 My expertise spans from creating robust systems from scratch to scaling them in large production environments.
 I specialize in customizing algorithms to meet business objectives, optimizing system performance, and integrating them seamlessly with existing technologies.

-I have a strong track record in designing and implementing distributed architectures, including leading the development of a reactive microservice framework and a distributed messaging infrastructure from 2015 to 2018.
+I have a strong track record in designing and implementing distributed architectures and have built a wide variety of reactive systems.
+From 2015 to 2018 I led the development of a reactive microservice framework and helped creating a distributed messaging infrastructure for event-driven application communication.
 My approach emphasizes clean, concise coding practices that enhance system resilience.

 I am committed to continuous learning, constantly exploring new technologies and innovative approaches to enhance software solutions.

-I welcome opportunities to collaborate on projects that benefit from my expertise.
+If you have a project I can help with, please get in touch.

 ### Work Experience Timeline